Compare Pendulum vs Bitcoin

 Governance

-Pendulum governance is coming soon, while Bitcoin governance is off-chain
+Pendulum has no data, while Bitcoin governance is off-chain

 Other Comparisons